top of page

 A BREEZY COVER UP FOR BRISK MORNINGS

-Design Brief: set time aside from grad school course work to do a fun, creative, sustainability-related project
+Design Brief: set time aside from regular grad school course work to do a fun, creative, sustainability-related project

 Solution: a hand sewn and block printed robe for easy transitions out of bed and into my morning routine